solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 [Microsoft Sentinel](https://learn.microsoft.com/azure/sentinel/overview) is the security tool that provides the needed connectors to bring all security log data into one place and then provide a view into how an attack may have started.

 Microsoft Sentinel works with Azure Log Analytics and other Microsoft security services to provide a log storage, query, and alerting solution.
-Through machine learning, artificial intelligence, and user behavior analytics (UEBA), Microsoft Sentinel provides a higher understanding of potential issues or incidents that may not have seen with a disconnected environment.
+Through machine learning, artificial intelligence, and user behavior analytics (UEBA), Microsoft Sentinel provides a higher understanding of potential issues or incidents that may not have seen in a disconnected environment.

 ### Microsoft Purview

-Data privacy has evolved into a organizational priority over the past few years.
+Data privacy has evolved into an organizational priority over the past few years.
 Determining where sensitive information lives across the data estate is a requirement in today's privacy-centered society.

 [Microsoft Purview](https://learn.microsoft.com/azure/purview/overview) can scan the data estate, including Azure Database for PostgreSQL Flexible Server instances, to find personally identifiable information or other sensitive information types.
 This data can then be analyzed, classified and lineage defined across cloud-based resources.